 More specifically, in order to find ideal candidates for FSPPs, the Project shall identify biomass-producing industries that are willing to be assisted in developing projects that are in the conceptual stage into full-blown commercial and industrial scale projects.
 For these projects, necessary documentation, studies, and activities will be conducted and the resulting outputs will be documented and packaged into a report to be called the Cogeneration Investment Package (CIP).
-With the CIP on hand, the potential project developer/owner will have reliable and detailed information which shall be enough to proceed with more advanced development and implementation of the project.
+With the CIP on hand, the potential project developer/owner will have reliable and detailed information which shall be enough to proceed with more advanced development and implementation of a Full Size Promotion Project (FSPP).
+However not all CIPs are expected to lead to an FSPP.
 The specific items to be addressed which will be contained in the CIP are listed below and are graphically represented in Figure 3.3.